keirthana/anbox-cloud-docs/howto/application/create.md

+An application can be created using the Anbox Cloud dashboard or through the CLI.

-Every application which should be available on an Anbox Cloud cluster must be created first.
+Any application must be created first to be available on the Anbox Cloud cluster.
 The internal process will prepare an instance based on the currently available image with the application package installed.
 This instance is then used for any newly launched instances to support fast boot times.

-## Preparation
+## Prerequisites

-To create an application, you need an Android package (APK) with support for the target architecture.
-If your resource requirements are different from the default resource preset, define them using the [`resources` attribute](https://discourse.ubuntu.com/t/application-manifest/24197#resources-7) in your application manifest.
+To create a new application, you need an [application manifest](https://discourse.ubuntu.com/t/application-manifest/24197) and optionally an Android Package (APK) with support for target architecture.

-To create a new application, you must first create a manifest file to define the various attributes the new application should have.
-The manifest is a simple [YAML](http://yaml.org/) file and looks like this:
+The application manifest is a `yaml` file and is used to define various attributes of your application.

+A default application manifest is created based on the *Resource type* you choose for your application.
+You can further customise various attributes of your application including the resource requirements for your application.

+**Example manifest file**

 ```yaml
 name: candy